- Prep Time

 Chilli paneer is an extremely popular and dominating dish in Indo-Chinese fusion cuisine.
 This can be served as a starter or with spicy gravy as a side dish.
 Chili Paneer, an all-time favorite Indo-Chinese Starter, perfectly appropriate for a party or a get together.
 Chili Paneer is basically deep fried cottage cheese mixed with a spice enriched sauce made with a lot of chilies, onions, green bell peppers, garlic and a yummy Chinese sauce.
 It is a total crowd seeker as nobody can resist this yummilicious appetizer.
 From kids to grownups, Chili Paneer never fails to tempt the crowd.
 Chili Paneer can be served both ways, i.e., dry as well as with gravy.
 The dry chili paneer can even be turned into a gravy one just by adding a little corn flour liquid to it, which can be served as a side dish.
 Chili Paneer Dry & Gravy pairs really well with a vegetable fried rice, schezwan rice or hakka noodles.

-Chilli Paneer is a delicious dish which is liked by people of all age groups.
-Chilli Paneer by Prabal Kirtika has a step by step process of how to make the dish.
-This makes it very easy to understand for even beginners.
-This recipe can serve 4 people.
-You can find Chilli Paneer at many restaurants and you can also prepare this at home.
-This authentic and mouthwatering Chilli Paneer takes few minutes for the preparation and 25 minutes for cooking.
-When you want to prepare something delicious for a party or special occasion then Chilli Paneer is a good option for you.
-The flavour of Chilli Paneer is tempting and you will enjoy each bite of this.
-Try this Chilli Paneer on weekends and impress your family and friends.
-You can comment and rate the Chilli Paneer recipe on the page below.
+Chilli Paneer is a delicious dish which is liked by the people of every age group.
+Chilli Paneer by Prabal Kirtika is a step by step process by which you can learn how to make Chilli Paneer at your home.
+It is an easy recipe which is best to understand for the beginners.
+Chilli Paneer is a dish which comes from Chinese cuisine and is very much popular throughout the worldwide This recipe is perfect to serve 4 people.
+You can find this dish at almost every restaurant and you can also prepare this at your home.
+It is an easy recipe which doesn't take so much time.
+This amazing and mouthwatering Chilli Paneer takes few minute for the preparation and 25 minute for cooking.
+The aroma of this Chilli Paneer make you more hungry and you couldn't stop yourself from having this.
+When you want to prepare something very tasty and delicious for any party or special occasion then Chilli Paneer will be the best option for you.
+The flavor of Chilli Paneer is unforgettable and you will enjoy each and every bite of this.
+Try this Chilli Paneer at your weekends and impress your family and friends.

 Ingredients to make Chilli Paneer